Design guidelines

 We plan on soon making this Figma public soon.

 Cards, lists, and other UI can often be dragged and reordered.
-Design clear and consistent drag and drop experiences in Atlassian products following these principles:
+Design clear and consistent drag and drop experiences in Atlassian apps following these principles:

 As a starting position, if an entity is draggable (eg a card), then make the whole entity draggable.
 If the entity has other interactive parts (eg buttons, dropdowns), then just make the drag handle icon the draggable part of the entity.